Robert Van Kampen

-Robert D. Van Kampen (December 16, 1938 – October 29, 1999) was an American businessman, who served as a member of various organizational boards in the business world and Christian ministry.
+Robert D. Van Kampen (December 16, 1938 – October 29, 1999) was an American businessman and author who served as a member of various organizational boards in the business world and Christian ministry.

 Van Kampen's business career took him into the investment banking world, and he became one of the wealthiest men in the United States after founding the investment banking firm Van Kampen Merritt (later renamed to Van Kampen Investments) in 1974.
 In 1991, he founded another firm named Nike Securities which was later renamed to First Trust.

 Business career

 Van Kampen was born on December 16, 1938, in Evergreen Park, Illinois.
 Van Kampen was educated at Wheaton Academy in West Chicago and Wheaton College in Wheaton, Illinois, graduating in 1960.
 After graduation he worked at Nuveen as a bond salesman where he was known as "The Charger" due to his ambition and drive.

 In 1967, Van Kampen left Nuveen over a compensation dispute and co-founded an investment banking firm, Van Kampen, Wauterlek & Brown which was later renamed to Clayton Brown & Associates.
 In 1974, he left the firm to found another firm, Van Kampen Merritt that was later acquired by Xerox in 1984.

 From 1980 to 1992, Van Kampen was also a partner in VMS Realty.

 In September 1991, Van Kampen founded another firm named Nike Securities in Chicago.
 It would be later renamed to First Trust.